 How does this affect RHPs?

 Because RHPs perform the institutional services that hospitals normally do, they may file for reimbursement claims as a hospital.
 This gives RHPs the same financial incentives hospitals do, greater incentives that non-institutional providers.
 RHPs play a huge role in taking care of rural communities, and UB-04s help them benefit from their services.

 PrognoCIS’ UB-04 Capabilities

-PrognoCIS understands role rural health providers play in their communities.
+PrognoCIS understands the role rural health providers play in their communities.
 Our EHR is customized to handle the needs of RHPs looking to file insurance claims UB-04s or any other classifications in between.
 Here we show how to file an Encounter as Institutional, Professional, and Institutional, or Rural Health Type.

 We also support the ability to create a claim under the UB-04 (and all the combinations) type.